A video game writer might be your game’s secret weapon.

 Pick any five video game reviews.
 Professional or amateur, doesn’t matter.
 Make sure they’re at least 500 words so you have a fair test.

 Read through the reviews and put a tally mark on a sheet of paper every time the reviewers mention a story element like plot, character, setting, or cutscene.
-In a separate list, tally every time they mention some non-standard marketing bullet point like 3D support, above-average graphics, or stellar framerates.
+In a separate list, tally every time they mention a marketing bullet point like 3D accelerator support, above-average graphics, or stellar music or framerates.

 Count up the results.
 What really matters to the consumer?
 How much do these two competing tallies impact your production budget?
 Our humble thesis is that game writing is incredibly cheap, especially compared to other possible expenditures.

-We’re actually experienced game designers here, but we believe that the videogame industry has frequently (but unintentionally) under-delivered on game writing assets that could have had tremendous benefit to the games it created.
+We’re actually experienced game designers here, so we do more than just game writing, but we believe that the video game industry has frequently (but unintentionally) underdelivered on game writing assets that could have had tremendous benefit to the games it created.

 We’re essentially emotional creatures.

 When we go to see a movie, even an action movie, we’re seeking a compelling tale.
 A story that engages the senses and yet feels satisfying to the soul.

 If cinematic storylines can be so moving despite their linearity, why is game writing so pale in comparison?
-Why do good 2D and 8-bit games capture the imagination, while bad 1080p games feel like yardwork?
+Why do good 2D and 8-bit games capture the imagination, while bad 1080p video games feel like yardwork?

-Why can’t game writing linger in your memory like a classic movie?
+Why can’t video game writing linger in your memory like a classic movie?

 At Game Writer Central, we believe it can.

 Game Writer Central is a collection of tips, anecdotes, and resources for the working game writer.
 We’d love to hear from you.
 Drop us a comment, and weigh in with your writer-ly feedback and writing questions.